Interaction dependence of the Hall response for the Bose-Hubbard triangular ladder: Results

 \subsection{The Hall response of the biased-chiral superfluid phase}

-In this section we investigate the behavior of the Hall polarization in the biased-chiral superfluid, phase characteristic to the triangular ladder having its origin in the frustrated nature of the system at larger values of the flux \cite{HalatiGiamarchi2023}.
-We focus on the parameter regime for which the BC-SF phase has a larger extent, e.g.~for $\chi=0.8\pi$ in Fig.~\ref{fig:PH_vs_Jp_transitions}(c) for $U/J=1$ we are in the BC-SF for $0.36\lesssim J_\|/J\lesssim0.66$, or for $\chi=0.9\pi$ in Fig.~\ref{fig:PH_vs_Jp_transitions}(d) for $U/J=1$ we are in the BC-SF for $0.35\lesssim J_\|/J\lesssim1.14$ and for $U/J=10$ we are in the BC-SF for $0.46\lesssim J_\|/J\lesssim0.78$ (see also the phase diagrams in Fig.~\ref{fig:phasediag}). $\langle\langle P_H\rangle\rangle$ in these regimes has a smooth behavior and relatively small values, in contrast to the behavior close to the transition thresholds, or in the vortex phase (see Sec.~\ref{sec:commensurability}).
-However, we observe a change of sign of the Hall polarization as we increase the tunneling amplitude $J_\|/J$.
+In this section, we investigate the behavior of the Hall polarization in the biased-chiral superfluid, phase characteristic to the triangular ladder having its origin in the frustrated nature of the system at larger values of the flux \cite{HalatiGiamarchi2023}.
+We focus on the parameter regime for which the BC-SF phase has a larger extent, e.g.~for $\chi=0.8\pi$ in Fig.~\ref{fig:PH_vs_Jp_transitions_U1}(c) for $U/J=1$ we are in the BC-SF for $0.36\lesssim J_\|/J\lesssim0.66$, or for $\chi=0.9\pi$ in Fig.~\ref{fig:PH_vs_Jp_transitions_U1}(d) for $U/J=1$ we are in the BC-SF for $0.35\lesssim J_\|/J\lesssim1.14$ and for $U/J=10$ we are in the BC-SF for $0.46\lesssim J_\|/J\lesssim0.78$ (see also the phase diagrams in Fig.~\ref{fig:phasediag}). $\langle\langle P_H\rangle\rangle$ in these regimes has a smooth behavior and relatively small values, in contrast to the behavior close to the transition thresholds, or in the vortex phase (see Sec.~\ref{sec:commensurability}).
+Interestingly, we observe a change of sign of the Hall polarization as we increase the tunneling amplitude $J_\|/J$.
 For this change of sign we lack an explanation similar to the one in Sec.~\ref{sec:Meissner} based on the change of the nature of carriers in the hardcore regime.
+At the phase transition between V-SF and BC-SF (marked by the vertical line in Fig.~\ref{fig:PH_vs_flux_transitions_U1} present for $\chi>0.8\pi$) we observe a small discontinuity in $\langle\langle P_H\rangle\rangle$ as a function of the flux.
 Furthermore, we obtain the same value of the Hall polarization for both symmetry broken states that span the ground state manifold of the BC-SF, regardless of their sign of the ground state density imbalance.

 The dynamics of $P_H$ in the BC-SF is shown in Fig.~\ref{fig:PH_dynamics_Jp_BCSF_U1} for $U/J=1$ and in Fig.~\ref{fig:PH_dynamics_Jp_BCSF_U10} for $U/J=10$, together with the time-dependence of the density imbalance $P_y$ and current $\boldsymbol{J}_x/J$.
 We observe that for both weak and strong interactions the dynamical behavior in the biased phase is different compared to what we saw in the previous section for the Meissner phase, giving a further motivation to investigate also the dynamics of the Hall polarization and not only its steady value.
 In the case of $U/J=1$, Fig.~\ref{fig:PH_dynamics_Jp_BCSF_U1}(a), close to the phase boundary for $J_\|/J=0.36$ the Hall polarization reaches a steady value only for times $tJ\gtrsim 20$, while for larger values $J_\|/J$, deeper in the BC-SF, we reach faster the transient steady value, close to the parameters for which $\langle\langle P_H\rangle\rangle$ changes sign the fast initial oscillations are replaced with a slower oscillatory behavior.
 The main features of the dynamics, and the change of sign, are due to the time-dependence of the density imbalance $P_y$, as seen in Fig.~\ref{fig:PH_dynamics_Jp_BCSF_U1}(b), while the current has a mostly linear time evolution, Fig.~\ref{fig:PH_dynamics_Jp_BCSF_U1}(c).
 Similarly, also for stronger interactions, $U/J=10$ shown in Fig.~\ref{fig:PH_dynamics_Jp_BCSF_U10}, it seems that the oscillatory features of $P_H(t)$ stem from the dynamics of $P_y$.
 In this regime, we observe that the sign of $P_H$ is not necessarily determined at short times, as we can have an initial increase to positive values after which a relaxation to either positive, $J_\|/J=0.76$, or negative, $J_\|/J\lesssim0.72$, values occurs, see Fig.~\ref{fig:PH_dynamics_Jp_BCSF_U10}(a).